Chelsea F.C. league record by opponent

 Chelsea Football Club is a professional association football club based in Fulham, London.
 Founded in 1905, they were elected to play in The Football League as members of the Second Division.
 They were promoted into the First Division in the club's second season.
 Chelsea remained in the Football League, in the First or Second division, until 1992 when clubs in the First Division broke away from The Football League to form the Premier League.
 The club has remained in the top division of the English football league system since 1989.
 In their latest spell in the Second Division Chelsea achieved their highest points total achieving 99 in the 1988–89 season.
-As of the 2017–18 season, the club holds the records for the most clean sheets in a single Premier League season with 25 in 2004–05.
+As of the 2024–25 season, the club holds the records for the most clean sheets in a single Premier League season with 25 in 2004–05.
 Chelsea have been English football champions six times.

 Chelsea played their inaugural league fixture as part of the Football League Second Division on 2 September 1905 against Stockport County.
-Since that game they have faced eighty different sides in league football with their most regular opponent having been Arsenal, whom they have played on 170 occasions since their first meeting on 9 November 1907.
+Since that game they have faced eighty different sides in league football with their most regular opponent having been Arsenal, whom they have played on 176 occasions since their first meeting on 9 November 1907.
 They met their most recent different league opponent, Wigan Athletic, for the first time in the 2005–06 FA Premier League season.
-The club has won 65 of their league matches against Newcastle United which represents the most Chelsea have won against any club.
-Chelsea have drawn more matches with Manchester United than with any other club, with 52.
-The side has lost more league games to Liverpool than to any other club, having been defeated by them 70 times in 156 encounters.
+The club has won 69 of their league matches against Tottenham Hotspur which represents the most Chelsea have won against any club.
+Chelsea have drawn more matches with Manchester United than with any other club, with 54.
+The side has lost more league games to Liverpool than to any other club, having been defeated by them 72 times in 165 encounters.